Loading...

 View More

-Note: The dashed lines connect open-weight/proprietary models that achieved new high scores.
+Note: The red dashed lines connect models that achieved new high scores.
+The same applies below.

 View More